ar-work-acc/koa_fund_app/README.md

 2. Spring-like @Transactional middleware (or services).
 3. Use: "@/..." for imports; TS settings (optional).
 4. More on BullMQ (queues, important!).
-5. More on Redis as a database.
+5. More on Redis as a database (quicker read/writes).
-6. Swagger (optional).
+6. Swagger (optional, API documentation).
-7. Jest, mock.
+7. Jest (mock).

 ## Other notes